 ¤ You can connect devices to levers mechanically using the 'wire-in-tube' method.
 We offer a range of WIT (wire-in-tube) components to help you in this area.

 ¤ By using the optional Auxiliary Switches, you can also connect devices electrically.
 For the operation of double-solenoid point motors, see this article in our Useful Data section.
-To connect to stall-motor switch machines, e.g. Tortoise, see the following web page http://home.cogeco.ca/~rpaisley4/324Stall.html [NOTE: S1 is the Auxiliary Switch of your Lever Frame].
+To connect to stall-motor switch machines, e.g. Tortoise, you may use our type TA or TD Auxiliary Switch Units (The MODRATEC Shop).

 How can I operate 3-position semaphore signals?